g-leech/argmin-gravitas/_posts/2017-01-11-machine-learning-writing.markdown

 stylised:	true
 technical:	true

-summary:
+summary:		a
-confidence:
+confidence:		a
-warnings:
+warnings: 		a
-categories:	,
+categories:		a
 ---